danielfcollier/py-umik-base-app/docs/posts/07 - Modern DX.md

 For a long time, the Python ecosystem felt fragmented.
 We juggled `pip`, `virtualenv`, `black`, `isort`, and `flake8`, often resulting in sluggish CI pipelines and "it works on my machine" fatigue.

 For my latest audio framework, I decided to treat the Developer Experience (DX) as a first-class citizen.
 I moved away from the standard `pip`/`poetry` workflow and adopted a modern, high-performance stack.
-Here is why—and why you should too.
+Here is why - and why you should too.

 ## ⚡ The Benchmark: `uv` vs. `pip`